gcallah/Rationalism/sorcery/Sorcery.md

 of power," in books that quite explicitly were about sorcery.
 I have no idea if Castañeda had ever read Voegelin, but it is interesting that Voegelin posited that sorcery was an attempt to create a "second reality."
-(Some readers may be inclined to think that, in using Castañeda to debunk Hubbard, I was using one nutjob to refute another, but so be it: I am just reporting what really happened.)
+(Some readers may be inclined to think that, in using Castañeda to understand Hubbard, I was using one nutjob to break free from another, but so be it: I am just reporting what really happened.)

 But what is this "second ring of power," or "second reality"?
 It is a reality